nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-edge-cache.md

 ### Agent Installation and Configuration

-1. Download and install the relevant agent for your system:
+1. Download and install the relevant agent for your system.
+They are available from the [Marketplace Edge Cache page](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-edge-cache).
-    - Windows: MSI installer
-    - OS X: DMG installer
-    - OS independent: Docker image
 2. Launch the Edge Cache agent and set it up.
     - Windows: follow the instructions displayed.
-    - OS X: follow the instructions displayed.
-    - Docker image: use the command line (see the [Command Line section below](#command-line)).
+    - Linux: Use the command line (see the [Command Line section below](#command-line)) to set up the Docker image.

+**Supported OS**

+- Debian 8.0 Jessie
+- Ubuntu Xenial Xerus 16.04
+- Windows Server 2016

 #### Command Line {{> anchor 'command-line'}}